 - Tap on the cogwheel icon at the top right corner.

 - Now, turn off the Backup toggle at the top.

 You can repeat the steps above to turn off backup on other devices if you wish.
 However, it is not necessary, as once we delete photos using a PC, the changes will be synced across all your devices, and the photos will be removed and synced automatically.

 Now let’s delete the Google Photos app.
 This will help ensure that the changes we make on your PC aren’t reflected in the current device.
 This will allow you to retain your locally stored clicks while ensuring that you can download the rest using your PC.
 Here’s how you can delete the Google Photos app on your device.

-Unlock your iPhone and tap and hold on to the Google Photos icon.
-Now tap Delete App.
+- Unlock your iPhone and long-press on to the Google Photos app icon.

 The app will now be deleted from your iPhone.